cssu/first-year-guide/docs/index.md

 4. Living Things and Their Environment
 5. The Physical and Mathematical Universes

+The Faculty of Arts and Science has a video visualizing the requirements [here](https://www.youtube.com/watch?v=ZvIGjn1YpUI).

 The good news is that Category 5 is automatically covered by your mandatory CS courses.
 The other categories encourages you to explore other fields and areas of interest.
 First Year is a great time to explore with other fields but especially useful due to First Year Seminars.

 These seminars are small group courses that focus on specific topics and interests.
 You can find a full list [here](https://fas.calendar.utoronto.ca/section/First-Year-Foundations).
 But here are some of the courses that jumped out to me (Note I haven't taken any of these so don't take it as a endorsement, find one that fits your interests).